Why Easter is Meaningless (For the Unreached)

 Jesus didn’t say anything about hunting for eggs, printing colorful brochures, making cookies or inviting lost people to watch a special program on Sunday morning.
 He didn’t say to take the most important part of the Good News of his resurrection and only proclaim it from behind a pulpit.
 He didn’t say to stay and reflect on the most urgent message in the universe.
 He said to go and make his death and resurrection meaningful to all peoples and ethnic groups.
 How are you making Easter meaningful to the unreached?

-3 thoughts on “Why Easter is Meaningless (For the Unreached)
+3 responses to “Why Easter is Meaningless (For the Unreached)”

 Got something to say?
 Please do…